georgia-tech-db/evadb/docs/source/reference/ai/custom.rst

 Setup
 -----

 An abstract method that must be implemented in your child class.
-The setup function can be used to initialize the parameters for executing the Function.
+The setup function can be used to initialize the parameters for executing the function.
 The parameters that need to be set are

 - cacheable: bool

   - True: Cache should be enabled.
-Cache will be automatically invalidated when the Function changes.
+Cache will be automatically invalidated when the function changes.
   - False: cache should not be enabled.
 - function_type: str

-  - object_detection: Functions for object detection.
+  - object_detection: functions for object detection.
 - batchable: bool

   - True: Batching should be enabled
   - False: Batching is disabled.

-The custom setup operations for the Function can be written inside the function in the child class.
+The custom setup operations for the function can be written inside the function in the child class.
 If there is no need for any custom logic, then you can just simply write "pass" in the function definition.

 Example of a Setup Function